 which includes HOPU Fund and Bank of China, in its $2.5 billion investment in Global Logistic Properties Ltd. (GLP), a provider of logistics facilities in China, Japan and Brazil, including a 1.5% investment stake in GLP itself and in GLP China, a subsidiary of GLP in China.
 At the time, this was one of the largest outbound investments led by a China-based private equity fund.

 Barclays, Macquarie and Wells Fargo, as joint bookrunners and joint lead arrangers, in $535 million credit facilities for Atlantic Aviation FBO Inc. (a portfolio company of Macquarie Infrastructure Company), a provider of airport services and the operator of fixed-based operations at airports and heliports.

-a portfolio company of Cinven Partners, CVC Capital Partners and Oak Hill Capital Partners in its $7.6 billion sale to Bohai Leasing Co., Ltd.
+- at the time a portfolio company of Cinven Partners, CVC Capital Partners and Oak Hill Capital Partners in its $7.6 billion sale to Bohai Leasing Co., Ltd.

 a manufacturer and marketer of precision components and assemblies for the aerospace, automotive, petrochemical and transportation markets, among others, in its $1.3 billion (which includes £270 million) first and second lien credit facilities.